austinsmorris/doctrine-dbal-datetimeutc/README.md

 doctrine-dbal-datetimeutc
 =========================

-A custom Doctine DBAL type to use PHP DateTime object set to the UTC timezone.
+A custom Doctine DBAL type to use PHP DateTime objects set to the UTC timezone.